SenseLogic/CAST/README.md

 # Cast

-Code transformer.
+Code formatter and transformer.

 ## Limitations

-*   Doesn't check for string literals.
+*   Incomplete support for comments and string literals.

 ## Version